OSGeo/gdal/doc/source/drivers/raster/gti.rst

-.. _raster.vrtti:
+.. _raster.gti:

 ================================================================================
-VRTTI -- GDAL Virtual Raster Tile Index
+GTI -- GDAL Raster Tile Index
 ================================================================================

 .. versionadded:: 3.9

-.. shortname:: VRTTI
+.. shortname:: GTI

 .. built_in_by_default::

 Introduction
 ------------

-The VRTTI driver is a driver that allows to handle catalogs with a large number of raster files (called "tiles" in the rest of this document, even if a regular tiling is not required by the driver), and build a virtual mosaic from them.
+The GTI driver is a driver that allows to handle catalogs with a large number of raster files (called "tiles" in the rest of this document, even if a regular tiling is not required by the driver), and build a virtual mosaic from them.
 Each tile may be in any GDAL supported raster format, and be a file